marbl/meryl/documentation/source/reference.rst

    CTC 1
    TCA 1

-While values are typically interpreted as the frequency of the k-mer in some set of sequences, they are simply unsigned 32-bit integers (a maximum value of 4,294,967,295) and cane be used to store any arithmetic data.
+Values are typically interpreted as the frequency of the k-mer in some set of sequences, however, they are simply unsigned 32-bit integers (a maximum value of 4,294,967,295) and can be used to store any arithmetic data.
+Note that a k-mer **cannot** have a value of zero - this is interpreted as meaning the k-mer does not exist.

 The (optional) label of a k-mer can contain up to 64 bits worth of non-arithmetic data.
 The label can, for example, be used to assign a